 In addition, purchasing spot contracts or forward contracts involving your currency of choice would also provide exposure.

 How Can I Compete With The Big Banks?

 When making trades, big banks employ professionals who may have significant education and experience.
 As a result, you can benefit greatly by doing your best to be prepared.
-When evaluating currency pairs, some traders use fundamental analysis, which involves analyzing economic fundamentals in different countries.
+When evaluating currency pairs, some traders use fundamental analysis, which involves analysing economic fundamentals in different countries.
 When using this technique, investors might look at GDP, inflation and unemployment in the two nations involved in an exchange rate.

-Another resource traders can utilize is technical analysis, which involves reading charts to get a better sense of the market sentiment surrounding a specific currency pair.
+Another resource traders can utilise is technical analysis, which involves reading charts to get a better sense of the market sentiment surrounding a specific currency pair.
 For example, if you are considering taking a long position on GBP/USD, you might want to work with some technical indicators to evaluate the currency pair’s market history.

 Some traders might use both fundamental and technical analysis before making any transactions.
 By doing so, they might be able to increase their chances of competing successfully with big banks.
 Trading forex on margin carries a risk of losses in excess of your deposited funds and may not be suitable for all investors.
 As always, if you want to participate in forex trading, it can be very helpful to conduct your due diligence and/or consult an independent financial advisor.